pyscript/pyscript/docs/tutorials/getting-started.md

     return x, y
 ```

-In the HTML tag `<py-env>` paths to local modules are provided in the
+In the HTML tag `<py-env>`, paths to local modules are provided in the
 `paths:` key.

 ```html